 Anger comes in many forms.
-Sometimes you might be quick to lose your temper.
+Sometimes, you might be quick to lose your temper.
 Or perhaps you like to hold a grudge.

 Behavioural anger can be frightening, even to the person exhibiting the anger.
 You may also feel guilt for having anger issues.
-Thus anger can be challenging to treat.
-At Brain Training Australia, we will guide you through a process that helps you understand how well channelled anger is an asset in your life.
+Thus, anger can be challenging to treat.
+At Brain Training Australia, we will guide you through a process that helps you understand how well-channelled anger is an asset in your life.

-Learning to express your anger can help deliver you from activities such as self-harm.
+Expressing your anger can help deliver you from activities such as self-harm.
 Our treatment effectively involves training your brain to reset itself each time it tries to veer from the pathway you have directed it to.

 Your brain on anger.